Yes, two‑column resumes can work in modern ATS when they’re built correctly, but single‑column layouts are still the safest option in 2026.

 Employability Systems & Applied Research

-This analysis is based on official documentation from major ATS platforms, including Greenhouse, Workday, iCIMS, and SAP SuccessFactors.
-It is supported by independent testing, recruiter feedback, and real-world hiring insights from professional forums and industry communities.
+This analysis is based on publicly available technical documentation and formatting guidance from major applicant tracking systems, including Greenhouse, Workday, iCIMS, and SAP SuccessFactors.
+Findings are supported by independent resume parsing tests, resume-to-text validation, recruiter feedback, and observed behavior from real hiring workflows discussed in professional and HR-focused communities.

 This information is provided for general guidance only.
-Hiring processes, ATS behavior, and employer preferences may vary by organization and role.
-Always review job-specific requirements and verify formatting before submitting your application.
+ATS parsing behavior, scoring logic, and employer preferences vary by platform, configuration, and role.
+Job seekers should always review application instructions and validate their resume formatting before submission, especially when applying through unfamiliar or legacy systems.

 ATS, resume quality, and structure